The Maintenance Leader’s Ultimate Guide to Vendor Compliance

 When should vendor compliance be enforced in maintenance operations?

-Vendor compliance should be enforced before vendors are assigned work, not after.
-Enforcing compliance at the point of assignment prevents delays, rework, and liability exposure from unqualified vendors.
+Vendor compliance should be confirmed before vendors are assigned work, not after the job is done.
+Verifying insurance, licensing, and credentials at the point of assignment prevents delays, rework, and liability exposure from unqualified vendors.
+Catching gaps before work begins is far cheaper than discovering them in an audit or a denied claim later.

 Ready to Build a More Compliant, Efficient Maintenance Operation?

 NetVendor connects vendor compliance, maintenance workflows, and reporting within a single control framework.
-This approach reflects a compliance-led vendor management model, where vendor eligibility is enforced before work begins, not verified after.
+This is vendor management built on compliance: vendors are credentialed and approved before they reach a work order, not vetted after the work is already done.
+Compliance is the gate.
+Vendor management is everything after it.
 That allows property teams to improve efficiency without allowing preventable vendor risk into the portfolio.

 Download the Facilities Director’s Compliance Checklist to evaluate vendor compliance readiness, workflow efficiency, communication gaps, and reporting visibility before those gaps impact performance across your portfolio.